 - Test search: If you want to get a quick feel on how many results are matching your terms, use this button on the left hand side.
 This will give you a quick figure beside the text indicating how many files match your search.

-We can see the search for PDFs that contain non-competition agreement brought up 157 results.
+We can see the search for PDFs that contain Negotiation Agreement brought up 8 results.

-- Save as new & apply: This runs the search and brings up the results on the next page.
+- Save as new & apply: this creates a new saved search and runs the search which will display the results.

 Exporting an Advanced Search

-Beside the search button, you'll see an Export icon in the shape of a box.
-Clicking on that will open a modal to take you through the export workflow :
+Beside the search name, you'll see an Export icon in the shape of a box.
+Clicking on that will open a modal to take you through the export workflow:

 Wildcard Search Syntax